mars0i/masonclj/README.md

 use of "agent" has pretty much nothing to do with the Clojure language *agent* concept.)

-## What is in masonclj and how does one use it?
+## What's in masonclj and how does one use it?

 See the [masonclj
 documentation](https://github.com/mars0i/masonclj/blob/master/doc/masonclj/README.md)